-DEKC Maritime was responsible for the mobilization of the VG6000, the vessel which would be performing dredging operation.
-A full engineering package was provided, including every step from the evaluation of the operational load cases to the the design and production of seafastenings and deck equipment.
+DEKC Maritime was responsible for the mobilization of the 6000 GC-E vessel that would be performing dredging operation.
+A full engineering package was provided, including every step from the evaluation of the operational load cases to the design and production of seafastenings and deck equipment.
 This final step was further streamlined by producing the building packages for the designed equipment at our sister company CIG Centraalstaal.
-For the grouting operations, performed using another VG6000, the operational load cases and seakeeping characteristics of the vessel were once again analyzed.
+For the grouting operations, performed using another 6000 GC-E vessel, the operational load cases and seakeeping characteristics of the vessel were once again analyzed.